mngmay/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) Bunny ears is dependent on the value of bunnies.
 As it is decremented by 1 each time, it needs to be called n times, making this O(n).

 ## Exercise II

+I would implement a binary search technique by calculating which floor is the middle floor and dropping the egg from that height.
+If the egg breaks, I know that I can ignore the upper floors because it will definitely break at higher points.
+If it does not break, I can ignore the bottom floors because they will not break there either.

+I would reconcentrate my efforts after the initial fall to the half of the building that is relevant, calculating a new mid point and repeating the process until I find the floor that divides the non-breaking and breaking point.

+Runtime complexity of this is O(log n) because as we increase our input, it grows at a slightly slower rate since we're also cutting the data we're working with in half each time.